What Is a Joint Venture Agreement?

 Step 3 – Draft a Joint Venture Agreement

-Use our builder to start drafting your own document.
+Use our joint venture agreement template to start drafting your own document.
 Tailor it to your and your partner’s needs and preferences.
 Negotiate with the other party to ensure you detail mutually beneficial terms.

 While drafting and signing this document, you should have legal representation for each party.
 A third party with legal knowledge for each entity can ensure the document is fair and legally enforceable.